civiform/docs/docs/it-manual/sre-playbook/disaster-recovery.md

 ## Testing

 - Verify you can log in as an admin and an applicant
-- Check Cloudwatch for errors
+- Check CloudWatch for errors

 {% hint style="success" %}
 The newly restored environment is now up and running.